 The good thing is, if you’re looking for an answer to that question and many more, you’re in the very best place.
 So let’s get right into what you’re here to know.

-Do you have a particular question about using Android Auto without data?
+Are you looking for an answer to the question “Does Android Auto use data?”
 Then use the table of contents below to jump to the most relevant section.
 And you can always go back by clicking on the black arrow in the right bottom corner of the page.
 Also, please note that some of the links in this article may be affiliate links.
 For more details, check the Disclosure section at the bottom of the page.

 Here's what we'll cover: